 The beach is at the southerly end of the A326, approximately 14 miles from junction 2 of the M27.
 If you are using “Sat Nav”, the post code is SO45 1BR.

 There are two NFDC Amenity Car Parks - Hillhead Car Park which is at the entrance to Calshot Spit and Slipway Car Park which is halfway along Jack Maynard Road.
 There are disabled bays in both car parks and those in the Slipway Car Park enjoy a direct view of the Solent.
 It is also permissible to park behind beach huts but a valid parking ticket, an NFDC District Wide Parking Clock or a disabled parking blue badge (if applicable) must be displayed all year round.

 Access to the beach huts is directly from Jack Maynard Road although the ground between the road and huts may be sloped and uneven in places, making disabled access harder.

 Toilets / Water

-Public toilets, including disabled toilets are situated at both Hillhead and Slipway Car Parks.
+A public toilet, including disabled toilet is situated at Hillhead Car Park and a second one at the Slipway Car Park has been reopened following the 2020 closure due to Covid-19 restrictions.
 There are several drinking water taps spread along the length of Jack Maynard Road.

 The Bluebird Café is on the Cadland Estate (but is easily accessible).
 It sells hot and cold food, sandwiches, ice-creams, snacks and drinks and is open from Easter, but for weekends only until May, then daily (excluding Mondays) until September.
 Opening is from 11 a.m. until 4-ish depending on the weather.
 A mobile ice-cream van can be found on the Slipway Car Park during the summer months.